SergeyFM/LingQWordsExport/doc/MyDailyRoutine.md

 ## My daily routine.

-Here you can find a [documentation](doc/README.md) page. <br>
+Here you can find a [documentation](doc/README.md) page.
 In this document I show my daily routine.
 First I read on LingQ and then study new words in Anki.
+After initial set up, it all takes only a few minutes.

 ### I read and mark words on LingQ.
 ![](a11.png)